Rookout/tutorial-java/README.md

 - Open the file `src/main/java/com/rookout/tutorial/TodoController.java`
 ![TodoController.java](/img/screenshots/java-tutorial_1.png)

-- Add a Snapshot Breakpoint to the `addTodo` function by clicking next the the line number in the file viewer
+- Add a Breakpoint to the `addTodo` function by clicking next the line number in the file viewer
 ![Snapshot Breakpoint](/img/screenshots/java-tutorial_2.png)

-- Looking at the right-hand pane **Breakpoints**, you will see the Breakpoint and the line number where you added it - it should be <span style="color: #73CD1F;">**GREEN**</span>
+- Click on the **Breakpoints** tab in the left pane, and you will see the Breakpoint and the line number where you added it - it should be solid purple.
     ![Valid Breakpoint](/img/screenshots/java-tutorial_3.png)
     - **If this is not the case, [check our troubleshooting guide](https://docs.rookout.com/docs/breakpoints-status.html)**